 The Lake Shore will pass through Toledo, Cleveland, and Erie early this morning.
-You will want to enjoy breakfast in the diner and view the passing scenery as we continue through the states of New York and Massachusetts to Boston.
+Enjoy the passing scenery as we continue through the states of New York and Massachusetts to Boston.
 Upper New York residents can board at Buffalo, Rochester, Syracuse, Utica, and Albany during the day.
-Lunch in the dining car and a boxed dinner are included en route to Boston.

 Eastern and Mid-Atlantic travelers will arrive in Boston throughout the day and transfer to our hotel.
-The Lake Shore Limited's arrival into Boston is scheduled for 9:10 p.m.
-We will transfer to the DoubleTree Suites for the night.
-(B*, L* D*)
+The Lake Shore Limited's arrival into Boston is scheduled for 8:01 p.m.
+We will transfer to the Hampton Inn for the night.

 Day 5 - Halifax

 A full breakfast is included each morning in Halifax.
 You'll spend the day on a sightseeing tour of the greater Halifax area, stopping at some historical sites.
 We'll also enjoy several views of the magnificent Halifax Harbor, one of the most beautiful in the world.
 We'll follow the rugged coast of St. Margaret's Bay to famed and picturesque Peggy's Cove.
 This afternoon we’ll visit the Maritimes Museum of the Atlantic where you will immerse yourself in Nova Scotia’s rich maritime heritage.
 You’ll discover the role Halifax played and see many relics from the Titanic disaster.
 You’ll also learn about the 1917 Halifax explosion that killed 2,000 people and reduced the city to ruins and debris.
 We have a gala evening planned for you at the Grafton Dinner Theatre.
 Each dinner course will be followed by one of the acts of a musical or light comedy.
 (B, D)